 In addition to risks and uncertainties in the ordinary course of business that are common to all businesses, important factors that are specific to our structure as a limited partnership, our industry and our company could materially impact our future performance and results of operations.
 We have provided below a list of these risk factors that should be reviewed when considering an investment in our securities.
-In addition, those risk factors discussed in Southern Union's and Sunoco Logistics' Annual Report on Form 10-K should be considered.
-The risk factors set forth below, and those included in Southern Union's and Sunoco Logistics' Annual Report, are not all the risks we face and other factors currently considered immaterial or unknown to us may impact our future operations.
+Panhandle and Sunoco Logistics file Annual Reports on Form 10-K that include risk factors that can be reviewed for further information.
+The risk factors set forth below, and those included in Panhandle's and Sunoco Logistics' Annual Report on Form 10-K, are not all the risks we face and other factors currently considered immaterial or unknown to us may impact our future operations.